Cloud-Hacks/asyncapi-glee/crypto-websockets/step1.md

-Let's start by creating an AsyncAPI file to describe your crypto-websockets client API.
+Let's start by generating an AsyncAPI glee template by unleashing the power of asyncapi glee tool inside a folder `crypto-websockets` to describe your crypto-websockets client and server APIs.
 It will help you generate the code and build server-side applications later.

-Unleash the power asyncapi glee tool with one handy command to generate your project template;

 ```plain
 asyncapi new glee
 ```{{exec}}

-In the Editor tab, create `asyncapi.yaml` file for the client in the `client` directory and put below content inside.
-You can do it while the setup script is still running in Tab1 terminal tab:
+And transfer the `project` folder contents to a `client` directory and change the `asyncapi.yaml` file with below content in the Editor tab.

 ```yaml
 asyncapi: 2.4.0